 Yasin Duman studied BA in Psychology at Bogazici University and MA in Conflict Analysis and Resolution at Sabanci University.
 Yasin provided individual counseling to Syrian and Iraqi refugees in Şanlıurfa and Mardin as part of the protection projects conducted by Concern Worldwide and Welthungerhilfe (WHH).
 He also worked as an assistant for Migration Friendly Cities Project in Coventry (the United Kingdom).
 Following Art Therapy training he received at Birmingham Centre for Art Therapy, he worked as a staff consultant at WHH Mardin Office and International Organization for Migration Offices in Şanlıurfa, Gaziantep, Hatay, and İzmir.

-Yasin's area of specialization includes individual and group counseling services, psycho-social consultancy, conflict analysis and management, social cohesion, peace education, and research on interpersonal and intergroup relations, social cohesion, and integration.
+Yasin's area of specialization includes individual and group counseling services, psycho-social consultancy, conflict analysis and management, peace education, and research on interpersonal and intergroup relations, social cohesion, and integration.

 Merve Kurt studied at Bogazici University (BA) and Sabanci University (MA) where her research focused on gender and identity.
 Merve provided individual counseling to Syrian and Iraqi refugees in Ankara, Gaziantep, and Mardin as part of the protection projects conducted by the Norwegian Refugee Council (NRC) and Association for Solidarity with Asylum Seekers and Migrants (ASAM-SGDD).
 She is also an artist and uses art methods in her works on social cohesion and well-being.
 She also worked as an assistant for Migration Friendly Cities Project in Coventry (the United Kingdom).